ietf-rats-wg/eat/draft-ietf-rats-eat.md

 non-authoritative.
 It is meant to help reviewers see the significant differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

-## From draft-ietf-rats-eat-20
+## From draft-ietf-rats-eat-21
-- Uniformly use term "base64url-encoded"
-- Add comment that MAC-based UEIDs are shorter than UUIDs
-- Clarify that DLOAs must be authentic
-- Require equivalent encryption when relaying between multiple EAT consumers
-- "MUST" instead of "must" for freshness security considerations.
-- Spelling and grammar fixes
+- IETF is change controller rather than IESG for IANA registrations

 --- contributor